- Oops!Something went wrong.Please try again later.

-Munich/Stuttgart/Gothenburg, July 5, 2021 – The three leading commercial vehicle manufacturers the TRATON GROUP, Daimler Truck and Volvo Group have signed a non-binding agreement to create a joint venture (JV) to install and operate a high-performance public charging network for battery electric heavy-duty long-haul trucks and coaches across Europe.
-The joint aim is to initiate and accelerate the build-up of charging infrastructure to enhance customer confidence and to support EU’s transformation to climate-neutral transportation in Europe by 2050.
+Munich/Stuttgart/Gothenburg, December 16, 2021 – The three leading commercial vehicle manufacturers the TRATON GROUP, Daimler Truck, and Volvo Group have now signed a binding agreement to create a joint venture (JV) to install and operate a high-performance public charging network for battery electric, heavy-duty long-haul trucks and coaches across Europe.
+As previously communicated, the parties are committed to initiating and accelerating the necessary build-up of charging infrastructure for the increasing number of customers of electric vehicles in Europe and contribute to climate-neutral transportation in Europe by 2050.
 The JV creation is subject to regulatory approvals.

-The future JV will act as catalyst and enabler for realizing the European Union’s Green Deal for a carbon-neutral freight transportation by 2050 – both by providing the necessary infrastructure and targeting for green energy at the charging points.
-The joint action of the TRATON GROUP, Daimler Truck and Volvo Group addresses the urgent need for a high-performance charging network to support truck operators with their transition to CO2-neutral transport solutions, especially in heavy-duty long-distance trucking.
+The future JV will act as catalyst and enabler for realizing the European Union’s Green Deal for carbon-neutral freight transportation by 2050 — both by providing the necessary infrastructure and targeting green energy at the charging points.
+The joint action of the TRATON GROUP, Daimler Truck, and Volvo Group addresses the urgent need for a high-performance charging network to support truck operators with their transition to CO2-neutral transport solutions, especially in heavy-duty long-distance trucking.
 High-performance charging infrastructure enabling long-haul trucking is a cost-efficient way towards significant, fast-to-realize emission reductions.
 This initiative is a significant start and an accelerator to make CO2-neutral heavy trucks and coaches a success.

 The three partners see this as a breakthrough for the transport industry to cut carbon emissions — and for other industries to benefit in several ways.
-A recent industry report* is calling for up to 15,000 high-performance public and destination charging points no later than 2025, and up to 50,000 high-performance charging points no later than 2030.
-Therefore, the kick-start of the partners is a call for action to all other industry players, as well as governments and regulators, to work together for a rapid expansion of the necessary charging network to be able to contribute to reaching the climate targets.
+A recent industry report* is calling for up to 15,000 high-performance public and destination charging points by no later than 2025, and up to 50,000 high-performance charging points by no later than 2030.
+Therefore, this kick-start is a call for action to all other industry players, as well as governments and policy makers, to work together for a rapid expansion of the necessary charging network to be able to contribute to reaching the climate targets.
 As a clear signal towards all stakeholders, the charging network of the three parties will be open and accessible to all commercial vehicles in Europe, regardless of brand.

 Partners in the joint venture, but competitors in all other areas

-The TRATON GROUP, Daimler Truck and Volvo Group will own equal shares in the planned JV, but continue to be competitors in all other areas.
-The creation of the JV is subject to regulatory and other approvals.
-The signing of a JV Agreement can be expected by the end of 2021.
+The TRATON GROUP, Daimler Truck, and Volvo Group will own equal shares in the planned JV but continue to be competitors in all other areas.
+The creation of the JV is subject to regulatory approvals.

-* Published in May 2021 by ACEA, the European Automobile Manufacturers Association (Association des Constructeurs Européens d'Automobiles) the organization of all major truck manufacturers in Europe, also backed by Volvo Group, Daimler Truck and TRATON GROUP.
+*Published in May 2021 by ACEA, the European Automobile Manufacturers Association (Association des Constructeurs Européens d'Automobiles), the organization of all major truck manufacturers in Europe, also backed by the TRATON GROUP, Daimler Truck, and Volvo Group.

 Business Media Relations